 Link to paper

-Miller, Amalia, Ragan Petrie and Carmit Segal, “Does Workplace Competition Increase Labor Supply?
-Evidence from a Field Experiment,” Working Paper
+Miller, Amalia, Ragan Petrie and Carmit Segal, “Effects of Workplace Competition on Work Time and Gender Inequality,” Working Paper